Zedran/macpp/doc/macpp.1.md

 : Search by vendor name.
 Case insensitive.

 **update**
 : Update vendor database and exit.
 By itself, it performs the online update, but a path to a local file may be provided with **\--file**.
+This file must conform to the CSV format provided by maclookup.app.
+Make sure to run **update** after installation to create a database.

 ## OPTIONAL ARGUMENTS